takanyanta/Sparse-LSTM-Autoencoder-Implementation/README.md

 * But using autoencoder, which have many variables with strong correlations, is said to cause a decline of detection power.
 * To avoid the above problem, the technique to apply L1 regularization to LSTM autoencoder is advocated in the below paper.
 >N. Gugulothu, P. Malhotra, L. Vig, and G. Shroff, “Sparse neural networks for anomaly detection in high-dimensional time series,” in AI4IOT Workshop in Conjunction with ICML, International Joint Conference on Artificial Intelligence and European Conference on Artificial Intelligence, Stockholm, Sweden, 2018.
+* The point is to use L1 regularization at the second layer(right under the input data) of sequence model.
 ## Algorithm and How to implement

 ## Results